 Psoriasis is thought to be related to cells of the immune system, activated T-cells, which cause inflammation and triggers abnormally rapid skin cell turnover (days rather than weeks) in an autoimmune fashion.

 Types of Psoriasis

-There are several different types of psoriasis.
-Learning more about your type of psoriasis will help determine the best treatment plan for you.
+There are several different types of this condition.
+Working with our board-certified dermatologists to learn more about your specific type will help determine the best treatment plan for you.

 Plaque psoriasis is the most common type and usually appears on elbows, knees, scalp and lower back but can occur anywhere.
 The plaques can be painful or itchy and may crack or bleed.

 This form presents as small, red, scaly spots or patches like teardrops.
 It is often seen scattered on the chest, back and extremities and is often well-known to show up after an infection, especially strep throat.
 This is the second-most common type of psoriasis and often starts in childhood or young adulthood.

 Inverse psoriasis is usually found in the skin folds such as the armpits, groin, buttocks, genitals and under the breast and belly fold areas.
 The skin will appear red and inflamed-looking but also smooth and/or shiny.

 This is a more rare form seen most often on the palms of the hands or soles of the feet.
 It looks like clusters of white pustules, or blisters filled with a non-infected white pus, surrounded by red skin.
 It is not an infection and is not contagious.

 Erythrodermic psoriasis is a severe form that leads to widespread redness and discomfort over the body.
 It can cause intense itching and pain, leading to excessive skin flaking and shedding.
 This is also the most rare form of psoriasis, seen in approximately 3% of people who have psoriasis in their lifetime.